maroskukan/podman-on-linux/README.md

 ```

-## Interact with container
+## Interacting with container

 To run a container in background use `-d` argument and map these ports to host use the `-p` argument.
+You can also use the `--publish-all` to map exposed ports defined in the image.
+Afterwards you can list the mapped ports using `podman port` command.

 ```bash
 podman run --name=www -d -p 8000:8080 rhscl/httpd-24-rhel7